puchkarev/topomap/README.md

 ## Setup

+The only thing you need out of this repo to run this is the colab Topologica_Map_Generator.ipynb everything else is either instructions, license or the resulting output files, and you can open the colab directly from this repository by clicking the Open in Colab at the top of that file.

 While the boundary data is free the elevation data api is "almost" free.
 It is provided by the google maps api, which gives a credit of $200 / month of free access, and each query costs $0.005 (but check the billing page for updated info).
 To get access to this data you need to configure a google project, enable the elevation maps